styledev/postgresapp.com/README.md

 $ psql -h localhost
 ```

+When Postgres.app first starts up, it creates the $USER database, which is the default database for `psql` when none is specified.
+The default user is $USER, with no password.

 PostgreSQL ships with a constellation of useful binaries, like `pg_dump` or `pg_restore`, that you will likely want to use.
 Go ahead and add the `/bin` directory that ships with Postgres.app to your `PATH` (preferably in `.profile`, `.bashrc`, `.zshrc`, or the like to make sure this gets set for every Terminal session):

 ```bash